Sarkisov Links with centres space curves on smooth cubic surfaces: Preliminaries

 Indeed, in such case we may choose the identity as a log resolution of the pair and compare with the definition above. \end{remark}

 First we recall the definition of a Sarkisov link. \begin{definition}[Sarkisov link] A \textbf{Sarkisov diagram} is a commutative diagram of the form

-which satisfies the following properties \begin{enumerate} \item $\phi$ and $\psi$ are Mori fibre spaces, \item $p$ and $q$ are divisorial contractions or isomorphisms, \item $s$ and $t$ are extremal contractions or isomorphisms, \item $\chi$ is a pseudo-isomorphism, \item all varieties of maximal dimension are $\QQ$-factorial and terminal, \item the relative Picard rank $\rho(Z/R)$ of any variety $Z$ in the diagram is at most 2. \end{enumerate} Property (\ref{last}) implies that $p$ is a divisorial contraction if and only if $s$ is an isomorphism.
+which satisfies the following properties \begin{enumerate} \item $\phi$ and $\psi$ are Mori fibre spaces, \item $p$ and $q$ are divisorial contractions or isomorphisms, \item $s$ and $t$ are extremal contractions or isomorphisms, \item $\chi$ is a pseudo-isomorphism (i.e.\ an isomorphism when restricted to a subset whose complement has codimension greater than 1), \item all varieties of maximal dimension are $\QQ$-factorial and terminal, \item the relative Picard rank $\rho(Z/R)$ of any variety $Z$ in the diagram is at most 2. \end{enumerate} Property (\ref{last}) implies that $p$ is a divisorial contraction if and only if $s$ is an isomorphism.
 A similar statement holds for the right hand side of the diagram.
 Depending whether $s$ or $t$ is an isomorphism, we get four types of Sarkisov diagrams \\ The induced birational map $X \rmap Y$ is called a \textbf{Sarkisov link}.
 A diagram of the form above that satisfies all but condition $(5)$ will be called a \textbf{Sarkisov-like diagram} \end{definition}

 \begin{theorem} ({\cite[Theorem 1.1]{HM13}}) Let $X \maps{\phi} S$, $Y \maps{\psi} T$ be two Mori fibre spaces where $X$, $Y$ are $\QQ$-factorial and terminal.
 Then any birational map between $X$ and $Y$ can be decomposed as a sequence of Sarkisov links and isomorphisms of Mori fibre spaces. \end{theorem}